peterwilliams97/repeats/README.md

 that we will ignore for now.
 This is the

     number of valid substrings x cost of storing each vector of offsets.

-The growth in processing time with the length of the substrings being checked depends on long it takes to construct the vectors of offsets of all valid length m+1 substrings from the vectors of offsets of all valid length m substrings.
+The growth in processing time with the length of the substrings being checked depends on how long it takes to construct the vectors of offsets of all valid length m+1 substrings from the vectors of offsets of all valid length m substrings.

 We construct the vectors of offsets of the length m+1 substrings from the vectors of offsets